5 Ways Digital Rules Transform Your Compliance Management System

 The Transformation: From Text → Requirement → Data → Logic

-In the new generation of compliance management systems, regulatory text is
+In the new generation of compliance management systems, regulatory text is decomposed into its smallest functional components: individual, atomic regulatory requirements.

 Each requirement includes: